 Sierra vs Decagon vs Intercom Fin: Where the Crossovers Land

-At 12,121 monthly support tickets, Sierra and Intercom Fin cost a CFO the same amount.
+At 9,091 monthly support tickets at steady-state, Ada and Intercom Fin cost a CFO the same amount at 50% deflection.
 Below that number, Fin is cheaper.
-Above it, Sierra wins by a widening margin that hits roughly $47K/year by 25K tickets.
-Decagon's crossover with Fin lands lower, around 10,100 tickets/month.
-Ada's lands lower still.
-Same support stack, same deflection assumption, three different break-even points — and the year-1 setup invoices reorder the table all over again.
+Above it, Ada wins by a widening margin that hits roughly $94K/year by 25K tickets.
+Decagon's crossover with Fin lands at 10,101 tickets/month, Sierra's at 12,121.
+Above 9,091 tickets, Ada is the cheapest flat-fee agent of the three — but the year-1 setup invoices reorder the table all over again, and voice channel mix can flip the answer.

 Most CFOs evaluating support AI agents look at one vendor at a time.
 Sierra's deck shows Sierra winning.
 Decagon's deck shows Decagon winning.
 Intercom's deck shows Fin winning.
 They're all right for different ticket volumes, and the choice that minimizes year-3 cost is often not the choice that minimizes year-1.
 Here's the head-to-head, with the exact crossover math.